firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/in-depth-vesc-qna.md

 **Answer**

-- 45° V0V7 HFI – Injects a rotating test vector ~45° from the d-axis.
-Often silent if your ESC can sample in both V0 and V7 states at high frequency (≥30 kHz).
+- 45° V0/V7 HFI keeps firing the probe while you ride, letting the observer stay locked as long as your ESC can sample both zero vectors at ≥30 kHz.[^4]
-- Coupled HFI – More robust in some motors with large IPM saliency.
-It measures cross-coupling of d-axis and q-axis.
-- VSS (Vedder Sensorless Start) – A simpler “short injection” of HFI just at startup to resolve the 180° ambiguity, then transitions to the normal observer.
-- They all aim to solve sensorless control at near-zero speed, each with slightly different signal injection approaches.
+- Coupled HFI watches the cross-axis current response and tends to favour IPM motors with large saliency splits, while the simpler Vedder Sensorless Start (VSS) just injects a burst, resolves the 180° ambiguity, and hands back to the observer.[^7]
+- Builders chasing quiet starts still run VSS or halls on steep launches, then graduate to continuous HFI once they verify temperature inputs and inductance data for the specific motor.[^5]

 </details>